-We encourage you to take full advantage of this service offering.
-TransUnion representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+At this time, there is no evidence that your information has been misused.
+However, we encourage you to take full advantage of this service offering.
+Call center representatives can answer questions or concerns you may have regarding protection of your personal information.